Bringing industry and community colleges together

 The Los Angeles Basin, which encompasses Los Angeles and Orange counties, has become a hub for emerging industries and new work models that have and will continue to fuel future job growth.
 While the region has the advantage of an integrated talent development network, new growing industries require higher levels of educational attainment and specialized skills.

-Data-Driven Economic Intelligence Reports
+Data-Driven Economic Reports

-The Center for a Competitive Workforce produces ongoing regional economic intelligence reports to better align labor market supply and demand data, support industry-driven career education and workforce development programs, and strengthen industry engagement across the L.A. basin.
+The Center for a Competitive Workforce produces ongoing regional economic outlook reports to better align labor market supply and demand data, support industry-driven career education and workforce development programs, and strengthen industry engagement across the L.A. basin.

 Summary of Findings